• Recipes

 • ½ teaspoon lemon juice

-• Slice and cut the 4 peaches into roughly 1-inch size pieces.
+• Slice the peaches into 1-inch chunks.

-• In your pot, add the peaches, granulated sugar, light brown sugar, water, lemon juice, and salt.
-Slowly bring it up to a simmer on medium-high heat, then once it's simmering reduce to medium/medium-low for a steady simmer for about 10-15 minutes stirring constantly.
+• Bring the mixture up to a simmer on medium-high heat, then once it's simmering reduce to medium-low heat for a steady simmer for about 10-15 minutes stirring constantly.

 • Once the compote is your desired thickness, add the lemon juice and stir to combine.